CharliVanNood/FeOS/readme.md

 # Installation
-- Make sure you have Rustup installed, if not install it like so: `winget install Rustlang.Rustup`
+- Make sure you have Rustup installed, if not install it like so:
+Windows: `winget install Rustlang.Rustup`
+Arch: `pacman -S rustup`
 - Install Rust Nightly
 `rustup install nightly`
 - Set nightly as default in this project